FluxML/fluxml.github.io/gsoc.md

 Expected Outcome:

-Create a library of utliity functions that can consume Julia's Imaging libraries to make them differentiable.
+Create a library of utility functions that can consume Julia's imaging libraries to make them differentiable.
 With Zygote.jl, we have the platform to take a general purpose package and apply automatic differentiation to it.
 This project is motivated to use existing libraries that offer perform computer vision tasks, and augment them with AD to perform tasks such as homography regression.

-Skills: Familiarity with automatic differentiation, deep learning, and defining (a lot of) Custom Adjoints
+Skills: Familiarity with automatic differentiation, deep learning, and defining (a lot of) custom adjoints

 Mentors: [Dhairya Gandhi](https://github.com/DhairyaLGandhi/)

 ### Make the Model-Zoo Robust

 The model zoo has been a great resource for folks starting with Flux and machine learning in general.
 This time, we want to make the zoo significantly more useful.
-With Artifacts, we can have the models be completely reusable, and have high quality trained models availiable trivially.
+With Artifacts, we can have the models be completely reusable, and have high quality trained models available trivially.
 This would involve training the existing models and making the weights available through artifacts.
 We would also want to have ways to verify that the models perform well on the test datasets.
-For some more insight, we are looking out for more [Metalhead.jl](https://github.com/FluxML/Metalhead.jl) kind of workflows with a reference to how to use them in the zoo, plus finding high quality pretrained weights for the models, that have been verified to give the expected results, including numerical debugging.
+For some more insight, we are looking out for more [Metalhead.jl](https://github.com/FluxML/Metalhead.jl) kind of workflows with a reference to how to use them in the zoo.
+We are also looking for high quality pretrained weights for the models that have been verified to give the expected results, including numerical debugging.

 Mentors: [Dhairya Gandhi](https://github.com/dhairyagandhi96/), [Elliot Saba](https://github.com/staticfloat).